-Remove a vCenter HA Configuration You can remove a vCenter HA configuration from the vSphere Web Client.
-If you are using an Advanced configuration, or if any of the nodes are not discoverable, you might have to perform additional cleanup steps.
+Remove a vCenter HA Configuration You can remove a vCenter HA configuration from the vSphere Client.

 Reboot All vCenter HA Nodes If you have to shut down and reboot all nodes in the cluster, you must follow a specific shutdown order to prevent the Passive node from assuming the role of Active node.

-Change the Appliance Environment When you deploy a vCenter Server Appliance, you select an environment.
+Change the Server Environment When you deploy a vCenter Server, you select an environment.
 For vCenter HA, Small, Medium, Large, and X-Large are supported for production environments.
 If you need more space and want to change the environment, you have to delete the Passive node virtual machine before you change the configuration.